lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_suit_dfu_procedure.rst

 The SUIT procedure defines the following conditions:

 * ``class-identifier``, ``vendor-identifier``, and ``device-identifier`` - these conditions make sure that the manifest procedure is working with the correct device.
+  The correct UUIDs (16 bytes) must be given.

 * ``image-match`` -  checks the digest of an image.
   The expected digest and corresponding component are set here.